 Space heaters come in three different types: convection, radiant, and combination heaters.
 These space heaters range in price from $35 to around $110.
 Before you rush out and purchase a space heater, you should take a minute to consider where you will use the heater and which type is the best for the cold spots in your home.

 Radiant heaters are best if you want to heat an area very quickly.
 On the other hand, if you want to warm an entire room of your house, a convection heater is the better choice.
-Still, if you're looking for a heater that is able to stand up to everyday use and abuse, combination heaters are tough to beat.
+Still, if you're looking for a heater that can stand up to everyday use and abuse, combination heaters are tough to beat.

 Another thing to consider before purchasing a space heater is the amount of heat you want it to put out.
 Most heaters use between 600 and 1,500 watts of power.
 The larger the wattage, the more heat it produces and more power it uses.